adrianotavares/riders-experiment/README.md

 # Riders Experiment

-RESTful API to search riders and show up with Google Maps Javascript API
+RESTful API to search for riders and display their locations using the Google Maps JavaScript API

 **User Story:**